Create a Website Account - Manage notification subscriptions, save form progress and more.

 It typically takes 5-7 days to receive results from state lab.

-In 2019, there is currently a shortage of TB skin testing material.
-Clients who need TB testing will be screened for health and job risks to determine which test is recommended during the shortage.
+Occasionally there is currently a shortage of TB skin testing material.
+Clients who need TB testing during shortages will be screened for health and job risks to determine which test is recommended during the shortage.
 This may include a screening form only until the shortage is resolved.